Overview of Principles Reducing Damages

 The principles discussed in this chapter operate individually and in an interactive manner to limit damages awarded to claimants.
 At the same time, these principles are sufficiently nuanced to ensure that full and proper compensation is awarded when these principles are applied properly.

-There follows a checklist of questions relating to these principles that one should consider when assessing a claim for damages:
+The following questions relate to the principles discussed and should be considered when assessing a claim for damages:

 - What are the key principles under the applicable law?